utshomax/postman-docs/src/pages/docs/billing/billing.md

 ### Purchasing add-on products

-You can purchase Flow Editor and Postbot seats by navigating to your [billing dashboard](https://go.postman.co/billing/overview) and selecting **Edit Plan** on the right.
+You can purchase Flow Editor and Postbot seats by navigating to your [billing dashboard](https://go.postman.co/billing/overview) and selecting **Edit plan** on the right.

+Select **Modify Plan** under the plan type for your team.
 Update the number of Flow Editor and Postbot seats in **Add-on products** section, then select **Next** to confirm your changes.

 ### Manage Enterprise solutions licenses